scala/docs.scala-lang/_sips/minutes/2018-09-24-sip-minutes.md

 ([YouTube time: 44’42’’ - end ](https://youtu.be/tEb4UF6RJrM?t=2682))

 **Martin** describes trait parameters and says that they subsume a large number of use cases of early initializers.
-They were not added to Scala 2 because of uncertainty in the way they would work with regards to linearization and initialization of parameters.
+They were not added to Scala from the start because of uncertainty in the way they would work with regards to linearization and initialization of parameters.
 The way they solved this problem is by enforcing the rule that only the class extending a trait with parameters can